Windz-GameDev/Recommendation-Systems-Research/README.md

 - **Surprise Library**: Utilizes the Surprise library for collaborative filtering and recommendation algorithm implementation.
 - **Cinemagoer API**: Integrates with the IMDb database to fetch movie information and descriptions.

+## LLM API Integration

+This application is designed to work with a locally running LLM model that exposes an OpenAPI-compatible API on port 5001.
+An example application for running local LLMs is [KoboldCPP](https://github.com/LostRuins/koboldcpp), which allows you to run language models on your local machine.
+Ensure that the LLM model is running and accessible at `http://localhost:5001/v1/chat/completions` before executing llm_recommendation_system.py.

 ## Datasets

 - **MovieLens**: The project uses the MovieLens dataset for training and evaluating the recommendation system.